visit-dav/visit/SECURITY.md

 Security issues are triaged and assessed for severity and likelihood.
 Work to correct security issues is then scheduled as appropriate.

-Though the project has so far not encountered the need to respond with urgency to *severe* security vulnerabilities, should any arise the project will use its current communication mechanisms to alert users.
+Though the project has so far not encountered urgent security vulnerabilities, should any arise the project will use GitHub's security communication mechanisms to gather information.

+In the event the VisIt user community requires notification of a potential urgent security vulnerability, our intention is to provide an update on or about the same time we use our normal communication mechanisms to alert users.

 ## Supported Versions